 About Dean Reserve

-Originally this land formed the meandering banks of Cooks River covered in native scrub.
-This site was subdivided for residential development, but land was low lying and prone to flooding, therefore plans for residential development was abandoned.
+Originally, the land of Deans Reserve formed the meandering banks of Cooks River.
+The site was subdivided for residential development, but the ground was too low lying and prone to flooding, forcing plans for residential development to be abandoned.
 Like many similar sites along the Cooks River, the site was developed as a brickpit.

 From the late 1890s, the Western Suburbs Brickworks Pty Ltd established a brick pit due to the rich alluvial clay in the area.
 This brickpit was a major employer in the Enfield district (today known as Strathfield South, Belfield & Enfield).
-In the immediate post-war period, the brickworks expanded due to the housing boom of this period.
-The site was closed in mid 50’s.
-Later Strathfield Council acquired the site and established a tip, containing mainly excavated materials from roadworks, until its closure in the late 1980s.
+In the immediate post-war period, the brickworks expanded due to the housing boom of this period until its closure in the 1950's.
+Later, Strathfield Council acquired the site and established a tip, mainly for excavated materials from roadworks, until its closure in the late 1980s.
+After extensive refurbishment, Dean Reserve was reopened in late 2006.
 (Reference: Jones, C, Parks, Reserves & Memorials of Strathfield, 2004).

 Transport and Accessibility

 Dean Reserve is on the Bay to Bay Cycle Way!
 Consider cycling and leave the car at home.

 Bus and Train – Trip Planner provides information on public transport including timetables and routes.

 A small parking area is available, entrance from Dean Street.